 - Password guessing is deterred with a lock-out feature.
 The system will automatically lock a user out of Online Banking when an incorrect password is used three times consecutively.
 If you accidentally activate this security feature by unintentionally mis-keying a password three times, you need to contact the bank to regain access.

 - We have implemented a security feature which will provide additional checks to verify your identity while you are logging in to your accounts.

 - When your information is traveling over the Internet, it is encrypted.

 - Login sessions have a time-out limit requiring you to login again after a ten-minute period of inactivity.

 In addition, there are steps you can take to protect your account and personal information while performing online financial transactions.
 While we continue to do everything possible to ensure the security of our system, we are not responsible for any breach of security outside of our control.

 Online Banking Security Guidelines

-- Create a strong, unique Netteller password comprised of 8 to 15 alpha/numeric characters.
+- Create a strong, unique password comprised of 10 to 25 alpha/numeric characters including a symbol.

-- Don't use obvious numbers or easily accessible information for your Netteller ID and password.
+- Don't use obvious numbers or easily accessible information for your ID and password.